Solid waste diversion and disposal

 Related indicators

-The Greenhouse gas emissions indicators report trends in total anthropogenic (human-made) greenhouse gas emissions at the national level, per person and per unit gross domestic product, by province and territory and by economic sector.
-Emissions by economic sector, includes waste.
+The Greenhouse gas emissions indicators report trends in total anthropogenic (human-made) GHG emissions at the national level, per person and per unit gross domestic product, by province and territory and by economic sector, waste being one.

-The Air pollutant emissions indicators track emissions from human activities of 6 key air pollutants: sulphur oxides (SOX), nitrogen oxides (NOX), volatile organic compounds (VOC), ammonia (NH3), carbon monoxide (CO) and fine particulate matter (PM2.5).
+The Air pollutant emissions indicators track emissions from human activities of 6 key air pollutants: sulphur oxides (SOX), nitrogen oxides (NOX), volatile organic compounds (VOCs), ammonia (NH3), carbon monoxide (CO) and fine particulate matter (PM2.5).
 Black carbon, which is a component of PM2.5, is also reported.
-For each pollutant, data are provided at the national, provincial/territorial and facility level and by source.
-Emissions by source, includes incineration and waste.
+For each air pollutant, data are provided at the national, provincial/territorial and facility level and by major source, waste being one.

 The Releases of harmful substances to water indicators track human-related releases to water of 3 toxic substances, namely mercury, lead and cadmium, and their compounds.
 For each substance, data are provided at the national, provincial/territorial and facility level and by source.